 Just 10 minutes preparation time and you are free for the afternoon!
 When searing the beef in the oil, remember to do just a few cubes at a time.
 If you overcrowd the pan, the meat will steam rather than brown.
 The extra time and care, will pay off in taste!

-Beef In Beer
+Beef Stew In Beer Recipe

 - 1 tablespoon sunflower or olive oil